sanskrit/raw_etexts_english/blogs/manasataramgini/2013-12-06_a-case-for-avairagyam.md

 +++
-title = "A case forxa0avairAgyaM?"
+title = "A case for avairAgyaM?"

 +++
 The teacher had renounced worldly life and become a saffron-robed yati.